 Geometry of the Reactor

 The reference MSFR core proposed in the EVOL project is a 3000 MWth reactor with a fast neutron spectrum.
-The publicly available illustration of the benchmark geometry of the molten salt fast reactor is shown in Figure 1.
+The publicly available illustration of the benchmark geometry of the molten salt fast reactor is shown in Fig 1.

-Figure 1.
+Fig 1.
 Geometry of the model reactor used in this study.

 As in the EVOL model, the core is a single cylinder where the nuclear reactions occur within the flowing fuel salt.
 The core is composed of three volumes: the active core, the upper plenum, and the lower plenum.
 In contrast to the EVOL benchmark, the fertile salt component was excluded from this study as the fertile blanket was only filled with an inactive surrogate (pure LiF salt).The radial reflector has a volume of 7.7 m3 and is surrounded by a neutronic protection consisting of B4C, see Fig. 1.
 The temperature of the fertile salt, reflector and structural materials in this study was chosen to be 1000 K.